Pepsi to march in, as foreign troops leave Afghanistan

 War and tens of billions of dollars in constant aid have made Afghanistan a ward of the international community, though vast potential mineral resources and pent-up business desire among educated youths mean the environment could be changing.

-For now, all Pepsi products sold in Afghanistan are imported from neighboring Pakistan.
+For now, all Pepsi products sold in Afghanistan are imported from neighbouring Pakistan.
 Alokozay previously said the Pepsi plant was costing $60 million to build, and would provide 3,000 direct and indirect jobs.

 PepsiCo’s rival Coca-Cola returned to Afghanistan after a decade-long break in 2006, opening a bottling plant in the capital, Kabul, which was lavishly inaugurated by President Hamid Karzai.